freedomofpress/encryption-works/encryption_works.md

 There are some times when you won't want someone to sign your key, since doing so implies a relationship between the two keys and, by extension, the two people.
 There are times that you don't always want to reveal that -- the source-journalist relationship comes to mind.

 On the other hand, signatures lend trustworthiness -- if I were a whistleblower looking for Glenn Greenwald's correct key, I'd trust the one signed by his colleagues more than any other ones.

-(When you create a PGP key, there's no verification process that you the e-mail address associated with the key, so signing keys is a way of proving ownership.)
+(When you create a PGP key, there's no verification process that you the e-mail address associated with the key, so signing keys is a way of proving ownership.
+This has happened to several Tor developers and one of the authors of this guide.)

 In general, it's good to be cautious about signing keys.
 It's worth weighing the pros and cons of signing and deciding on a case-by-case basis.